 It is important to note that treatments between these two forms of Trigeminal Neuralgia differ.
-Patients have found relief from either medications, injections, or surgery.
-Your own physiological needs, health condition, specific problems and preference all play a role.
+Patients have found relief from medications, injections or surgery.
+Your own physiological needs, health condition, specific problems and treatment preferences all play a role.

 Burning Mouth Syndrome: Another Leading Cause

 Another more ‘common’ source of mysterious toothaches can be from Burning Mouth Syndrome.
 Whilst a third of patients claim that the pain started after a bout of illness, medications or dental work, most can’t link it to any specific event.
-Once again, women especially those post-menopause are the primary group affected by this disorder.
+Once again women, especially those who are in post-menopause, are the primary group affected by this disorder.

 Other possibilities for Burning Mouth Syndrome include: